delomast/maxFounderDiversity/README.md

 #### Quick Test
 A quick way to test the tool.
 Run: `python ssltest.py` from the main source-code directory.
-Output results are saved in a temporary directory `cmdlogs`.
+The generated results are saved in a temporary directory `cmdlogs`.

+#### Output
+Inside `cmdlogs`, the selected population ids in the original input file and their respective optimal contributions are saved in a text file.

 #### Command Line Interface CLI
 In a terminal window, we provide the command ``sslcmd``.